Ernest Constantine, Landgrave of Hesse-Philippsthal

-Ernest Constantine, Landgrave of Hesse-Philippsthal (8 August 1771 in Philippsthal – 25 December 1849 in Meiningen) was a member of the House of Hesse and Landgrave of Hesse-Philippsthal from 1816 until his death.
+Ernest Constantine (Ernst Constantin; 8 August 1771 – 25 December 1849) was Landgrave of Hesse-Philippsthal from 1816 until his death.

 Life

-Ernest Constantine was the youngest son of the Landgrave William of Hesse-Philippsthal (1726-1810) from his marriage with Ulrike Eleonora of Hesse-Philippsthal-Barchfeld (1732-1795), daughter of William, Landgrave of Hesse-Philippsthal-Barchfeld.
+Ernest Constantine was born in Philippsthal on 8 August 1771 to Landgrave William of Hesse-Philippsthal and Ulrike Eleonora, daughter of William, Landgrave of Hesse-Philippsthal-Barchfeld.

 Until 1796 he was an officer in Dutch service.
 In 1797, he acquired the porcelain manufactory in Volkstedt (a suburb of Rudolstadt), which he sold two years later.

 In 1808 he became Grand Chamberlain of the Jérôme Bonaparte, the King of Westphalia.
 After the dissolution of the kingdom of Westphalia, Ernst Constantine succeeded his brother Louis as Landgrave of Hesse-Philippsthal in 1816.
 He also re-entered Dutch service, where he was appointed general.

+Ernest Constantine died on 25 December 1849 in Meiningen and was later buried in Philippsthal.

 Marriage and issue

 Ernest Constantine married Louise (1775-1808), the daughter of Prince Frederick Charles of Schwarzburg-Rudolstadt (1736-1793), on 10 April 1796 in Rudolstadt, with whom he had the five children: